|Alzheimer > A. The Pathogenesis of Huntington's Disease|

-Huntington's disease (HD) shares symptoms with most of other neurodegenerative disorders, such as motor dysfunction (Parkinson's disease and amyotrophic lateral sclerosis), impaired cognition (Alzheimer's disease and frontotemporal dementia) and lack of motivation (depression).
-It is caused by the mutation of the protein, huntingtin (encoded by the HTT gene), whose normal function is to enhance the transport of BDNF-containing vesicles from the cell body to synapses (Gauthier et al., 2004).
+Huntington's disease (HD) exhibits wide variety of symptoms (Roos, 2010) similar to other neurodegenerative disorders, such as motor symptoms (Parkinson's disease), dementia (Alzheimer's disease and frontotemporal dementia) and depression.
+HD is caused by the mutation of the protein, huntingtin (encoded by the HTT gene), whose normal function is to enhance the transport of BDNF-containing vesicles from the cell body to synapses (Gauthier et al., 2004).

 Huntington's Disease Is a 4-repeat Tauopathy